BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-subject-plus/first steps/setup/documentlayouts.md

 ![](images/apps/subjectdoclayoutdoneen.PNG)

-how the subject then looks in use, you will find out in the next [step](en-us/apps/mail-subject-plus/working-with-mail-subject-plus/maildialogue/).
+How the subject then looks in use, you will find out in the next [step](en-us/apps/mail-subject-plus/working-with-mail-subject-plus/maildialogue/).